apigee/devrel/tools/endpoints-oas-importer/README.md

 * path level dynamic routing via `x-google-backend.address` and `x-google-backend.path_translation`
 * intercept unmatched paths via `x-google-allow`
+* authenticate with a Google ID token e.g. for Cloud Run backends

 ## How to use it